BUEC500C1/health-monitor-health_app/README.md

 ## Storage:

-Author: JP
+Author: Zhenfei Yu

-Description:
+Description: a database which accepts data from processor and output to AI prediction module

--- Input
+-- Input: data handled by processor

--- Output
+-- Output: database for use in AI training

 ## Vitals: